koratkar/koratkar/README.md

 My goals:
 * Become an ML engineer
-* Master the computer on the spectrum of understanding integrated circuits, assembly, and how computers interact over networks
+* Master the computer on the spectrum of understanding integrated circuits, assembly language, and how computers interact over networks